Top Lifts for Hypertrophy: Maximize Muscle Growth

 Isolation Lifts: Targeting Specific Muscle Groups for Maximum Hypertrophy

-While compound lifts are essential for overall muscle mass development, isolation lifts play a critical role in targeting specific muscle groups for maximum hypertrophy.
+While compound lifts are essential for overall muscle mass development, isolation lifts play a critical role in targeting specific muscle groups for added hypertrophy.
 These exercises focus on one joint and one primary muscle group, allowing for concentrated effort and attention to detail.
 Examples include bicep curls, tricep extensions, leg curls, and lateral raises.

 The Importance of Progressive Overload in Hypertrophy Training